Unlearning & relearning how to walk with God in Ministry: Hosting Events God’s Way.

 Trusting God in the Small, the Simple, and the Sacred

 This is the first blog I’ve written in about a year, and over the past few weeks I’ve been asking the Lord what to share and what you, the readers, might need to hear.
-I actually started writing a blog on singleness, but paused to reflect on the events we hosted this year.
+I actually started writing a blog on singleness because that topic is also dear to my heart, but I paused to reflect and share some insights on the events we hosted this year.
 These gatherings, “Fellowshipping with Jesus,” took place at Liberty Church Rotherham — once in May and again in September — and they’ve shaped us deeply.

 Walking This Out in Prayer

 This blog is a celebration of everything God has done — the provision, the lessons, the stretching, and the sweetness of partnering with Him.
-We learned to depend on God in prayer more than ever before: praying about when to host the events, why He wanted them, praying together often, and asking our support group to pray for us too.
-Honestly, we didn’t want to host “another event.”
-There’s so much happening everywhere already.
-We needed God to provide the venue, the volunteers, the people — and He did.
+We learned to depend on God in personal intimacy and prayer more than ever before.
+Of course our prayer life is more than praying about the events, we walk with God in our daily lives.
+However we knew that we needed to pray and gain direction on what the lord wanted us to do with these events.
+This involved praying about when to host the events; why He wanted us to host them; praying together often, and asking our support group to pray for us too.
+Honestly, we didn’t want to host “another event because there were so many happening everywhere already both locally and globally.
+Therefore, we needed God to provide the venue, the volunteers, the people — and He did.
 It felt peaceful to walk into each gathering knowing we'd sought His voice above all else.
-One of the biggest temptations in ministry is worrying about attendance.
-But God spoke a few things to me that completely settled my heart:
+One of the biggest temptations in ministry is worrying about attendance because we are not well known.
+But God spoke a few things to me that I shared with Josh which completely settled our hearts to move forward.
+He said:

 “Value what I’m asking you to do.”
 If we value it because He desires it, others will too.

-“Don’t ask people to come to support you — ask them to come for Me.”
+“Don’t ask people to come to support you — ask them to come for Me (Jesus).”
 He said, “If you ask them to come for you, many won’t.
 But if you ask them to come for Me, those who come will come — and if they don’t, it’s Me they’re rejecting, not you.”
+In others words these events weren’t about us, they weren’t about building our brand or doing our own thing because we felt like it nor were they for showing off but they were for Jesus to be experienced and to be known.
+We did it because he asked us to, and we wanted to do it with excellence ( I will talk more about this later on).

 “Preach with joy, no matter how many attend.”
 Our value is not tied to the numbers or outcomes.

 “Rest.
-I will bring the people.
+I will bring the people that need to be there.
 You show them Jesus.”

 Trusting God to Bring the Increase

-These instructions reshaped everything.
-They exposed any remaining performance mindset and helped us rest in God’s arms, knowing that outcomes belong to Him.
+The above instructions exposed any performance mindsets and reasoning that we’ve learned along the way in ministry, and they helped us rest in God’s arms, knowing that the outcomes belong to Him.
 And He truly showed up.
-The room wasn’t packed with people, but it was absolutely filled with His presence, His voice, and His goodness.
+The room was absolutely filled with His presence, His voice, and His goodness.
 Everyone present could testify to that.
 We also felt God asking us not to commercialise these gatherings.
-He told us to spread the word — but not to beg, not to force doors open, and not to use speakers’ photos to attract crowds.
+He told us to spread the word — but not to beg people to attend, not to force doors open, and not to use speakers’ photos or big names to attract crowds.
 Those who come must come for Jesus, not for a platform or personality.

-So it has become our practice not to reveal the speakers until people walk into the room.
+So it has become our practice moving forward as long as God says so, not to reveal the speakers until people walk into the room.
 I love this.
-It purifies motives, increases our faith, and puts the focus exactly where it belongs.
-We want to hunger for what God wants to do in the room, not rely on polished sermons or impressive names.
-Only the Holy Spirit can breathe life into our words.
+It has helped purify our motives, increased our faith, and put the focus exactly where it belongs - that’s on Jesus.
+We wanted for everyone to be hungry for what God will do in the room not rely on the speakers even though we know full well that God uses his children to bring his message; and with it he anoints them for that work.
+However only the Holy Spirit can breathe life into our words and only he can bring the presence of God.

 Learning to Enjoy God’s Way of Doing Ministry